0 User Reviews

 - Peer-to-peer (P2P) permitted

-With servers in 25 countries, Hotspot Shield Elite is undoubtedly a great VPN for unblocking content around the globe.
+With servers in over 80 countries, Hotspot Shield Premium is undoubtedly a great VPN for unblocking content around the globe.

 Speed and Performance